MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 |Url|Contains the URL of your website to include in the feed.|You must include one URL per [Feed Item](feed-item.md#customattributes).|

 For example we can define the custom attributes of page feed.

+> [!NOTE]
+> The `feedAttributeType` is optional for page feeds.
+If you set the `feedAttributeType`, then it must be set to "Url" for "Page Url", "StringList" for "Custom Label", and "String" for "Ad Title" [named](#customattributes-name) attributes.

 ```json
 [